mazgch/hpg/README.md

 ## Availability

-As this is a private project, availability is at the limited of real hardware pretty much to friends and colleagues.
-I am sharing here my work with the community with the goal that others can learn from it and collaborate.
-If you like to have a discussion or business intersst you can contact me with a DM.
+As this is a private project, availability of real prototypes and hardware is pretty much limited to friends and colleagues.
+I am sharing here my work with the open source community with the goal that others can learn from it and collaborate.
+If you like to have a discussion or business interesst you can contact me with a DM.

 <img width ="49%" src="docu/Boards_v09.jpg"> <img width ="49%" src="docu/Boards2_v09.jpg">